+- Using the Theory of Flow to Find Your Impediments points out the challenges most organizations face.
 In the same way that we saw how value moves through our value stream, we can look at the value stream to see our challenges.
 The most common challenges that companies have are shown in the picture below both graphically and in list form.

 For more information on seeing challenges in the value stream see Inherent Problems at Scale.